 Let’s put up interesting data.

-As per KPMG report, the number of start-ups accelerated to 50,000 in 2018 from 7000 in 2008.
+As per the KPMG report, the number of start-ups accelerated to 50,000 in 2018 from 7000 in 2008.
 7.14X jump.
-Isn’t this sound fascinating?
+Doesn’t it sound surprising?
 Artificial Intelligence, Fin-tech, food tech, health tech, and agri-tech – there is an innovation in almost each and every sector.
 The passion of start-up is not confined only to Tier 1 Cities; it has reached across the nook and corner of Tier 2 and Tier 3 cities.
-Raising a venture Capital is hitting the headlines daily.
-Across the country, small start-up is busy in making presentations for raising Venture Capital (VC) Funding and applying for Line of Credit, Business Loan etc. to fund their business activities.
+Raising Venture Capital is hitting the headlines daily.
+Across the country, the small start-up is busy in making presentations for raising Venture Capital (VC) Funding and applying for Line of Credit, Business Loan, etc. to fund their business activities.

-Stand-up India – This is a constructive initiative to encourage entrepreneurship among SC, ST, and women communities.
+1#.
+Stand-up India – Stand-up India is a constructive initiative to encourage entrepreneurship among SC, ST, and women communities.
 They can avail loans ranging from Rs 10 lakh to Rs 1 crore under this scheme.

-Pradhan Mantri Mudra Yojana – Under this scheme, working capital and term loan are available for all kinds of manufacturing, trading, and service sector including allied agricultural activities.
+2#.
+Pradhan Mantri Mudra Yojana – Under this PMMY(Pradhan Mantri Mudra Yojna) scheme, working capital and term loan are available for all kinds of manufacturing, trading, and service sector including allied agricultural activities.
 The scheme was launched in 2015, for offering loans under various categories, namely- Shishu, Kishore, and Tarun in amounts ranging from Rs 50,000 and Rs 10 lakh.

-Bank Credit Facilitation Scheme –National Small Industries Corporation (NSIC) eyes to meet the requirements of MSME units in an easy way.
+3#.
+Bank Credit Facilitation Scheme –National Small Industries Corporation (NSIC) eyes to meet the requirements of MSME Loan units easily.
 Usually, the loan is offered for a tenure ranging from 5-7 years, but in special, cases it can also be extended till 11 years.
 Credit facilitation is offered through many banks, some of which are mentioned below -

 Applying for a business loan at a private bank is different from applying at a government bank.
 The difference lies in interest rates, processing fees, processing time, and repayment policies.
 One has to consider the following points before making out a decision -

-Instalment Loans: This means borrowing a lump sum amount all at once.
-A start-up business needs to have the following things to avail an instalment loan:
+Installment Loans: This means borrowing a lump sum amount all at once.
+A start-up business needs to have the following things to avail an installment loan: